-Your health as a woman is impacted by all the factors that make up your experience of the world: emotional, political, social, cultural, as well as physical and lifestyle.
+A person's health is impacted by all the factors that make up their experience of the world: emotional, political, social, cultural, as well as physical and lifestyle.
 To reliably meet this full spectrum of health needs, The Femedic uses different types of content that require different levels of expertise and investigation.

 We have two content streams:

 Whether a piece is Medical or Editorial will be marked clearly at the top of each piece, below the featured image and above the body text.

 The Femedic also features sponsored content, which will be clearly marked as 'Sponsored' at the top of the piece.

 The Medical stream is written by qualified medical professionals and responds to questions that are clinical in nature.
 This means that they are addressing the medical, scientific aspects of health, that often pertain to physical and mental health.
 They are questions that require a doctor’s expertise to answer.

 This type of content includes, but is not limited to, questions, guidance, and information relating to:

 - General information about medical conditions: thrush, incontinence, menopause, endometriosis, etc.